Psilocybin: The Therapeutic View

 We might also connect with our own existing innate wisdom.
 In line with various wisdom traditions, Internal Family Systems (an increasingly popular evidence-based therapeutic model) calls this inner wisdom the Self, whereas psychiatrist and renowned psychedelic researcher Stanislav Grof calls it the Inner Healing Intelligence.
 It’s the idea that, given the right environment, just as the body knows how to heal itself if wounded, so does the psyche.
 The psyche is a self-regulating system in this sense, and will naturally move us towards wholeness and wellbeing.
 In their separate research paths, psychologists and psychedelic researchers Bill Richards and Margot Cutner similarly posit that there’s an innate wisdom to the psyche, giving the psychedelic participant the experience they need in order to move forward in their life at that particular stage, whether that’s immediately understood, or is revealed over time.

-And we are more than just a mind, of course (see the Trauma/Somatic Lens section).
+And we are more than just a mind, of course (see the Somatic Experiencing Lens section in My Approach page).
 Our entire organism is one big interconnected, interdependent series of systems - decades of research shows that the body doesn’t have a brain, it is a brain, and contains memories, blocks, and trauma.
 It’s understood that every overwhelming event or period in our lives will have a specific somatic manifestation associated with it.
 Often the body knows the truth of the matter, compared with the narrativising ego mind that can lead us astray.
 The body is deeply wise because of all this, so I believe we must work somatically, too.
 Psilocybin has the potential to increase sensations in the body and relax chronic muscle tension while surfacing dissociated material.
 This combination can create an opportunity to access, feel, and sometimes even spontaneously and instinctively release material that becomes stuck in the body whenever we are overwhelmed.
 Or it can at least let us know where such material is being stored, to be released later with bodywork, massage, stretching, and so on.

 Although there can be no predictable givens in this work (see Common Experiences section), with commitment, courage, and careful preparation and support - before, during, and after the psilocybin experience - and by working with the mind and body, there is great potential to lower our walls and release our blocks.
 This catalysing process can deepen a sense of knowing and connection to our essential Self, others, and the world around us.